Starlight Glimmer: My Little Pony: Friendship Is Magic

 Starlight first appears in the fifth season premiere "The Cutie Map" as the leader of a village where she has convinced the residents that cutie marks create inequality and unhappiness.
-She removes and stores cutie marks using a magical staff, forcing all ponies to have the same equal sign cutie mark.
+She removes and stores cutie marks “using” a magical staff, but later she revealed that it was her own magic which could remove a pony’s cutie mark, forcing all ponies to have the same equal sign cutie mark.
 When Twilight and her friends arrive to investigate, Starlight attempts to convert them to her philosophy before ultimately being exposed and defeated when her own unaltered cutie mark is revealed.

-She returns in the season’s finale "The Cutie Re-Mark", having learned time travel magic to seek revenge against Twilight.
+She returns in the season's finale "The Cutie Re-Mark", having learned time travel magic to seek revenge against Twilight.
 She repeatedly travels back in time to prevent Rainbow Dash's first Sonic Rainboom, creating alternate timelines where various disasters have befallen Equestria and ruled by the villains Twilight has defeated in her timeline.
 After experiencing these dystopian futures alongside Twilight, Starlight realizes the destructive nature of her actions and accepts Twilight's offer of friendship and guidance.

 Beginning in the sixth season, Starlight becomes a student of Twilight, learning about friendship while living in the Castle of Friendship in Ponyville.
 (Note: "Every Little Thing She Does", "To Where and Back Again") Her backstory is revealed when she reunites with her childhood friend Sunburst, whose departure to magic school after receiving his cutie mark was the traumatic catalyst for her anti-cutie mark philosophy.
 (Note: "The Crystalling") She also develops a close friendship with reformed magician Trixie, bonding over their shared experience as former antagonists.
 (Note: "No Second Prances") In the eighth season, she becomes a guidance counselor at the School of Friendship.
-(Note: "Uncommon Bond", "The Parent Map") In the ninth season, she becomes the school’s new principal.
+(Note: "Uncommon Bond", "The Parent Map") In the ninth season, she becomes the school's new head mare.